mlefkir/pioran/docs/autoapi/pioran/index.rst

       ..
           !! processed by numpydoc !!

-   .. py:method:: GP_method(t_test, interpolation='cubic')
+   .. py:method:: GP_method(t_test: jax.Array, interpolation='cubic') -> tuple[jax.Array, jax.Array]

       Generate a time series using the GP method.

       If the ACVF is not already calculated, it is calculated from the PSD using the inverse Fourier transform.

       :Parameters: